Cape longclaw: Taxonomy

 In 1760 the French zoologist Mathurin Jacques Brisson included a description of the Cape longclaw in his Ornithologie based on a specimen collected from the Cape of Good Hope.
 He used the French name L'alouette du Cap de Bonne Espérance and the Latin Alauda Capitis Bonae Spei.
 Although Brisson coined Latin names, these do not conform to the binomial system and are not recognised by the International Commission on Zoological Nomenclature.
 When in 1766 the Swedish naturalist Carl Linnaeus updated his Systema Naturae for the twelfth edition, he added 240 species that had been previously described by Brisson.
 One of these was the Cape longclaw.
 Linnaeus included a brief description, coined the binomial name Alauda capensis and cited Brisson's work.
 The specific name capensis denotes the Cape of Good Hope.
-The species is now placed in the genus Macronyx that was introduced by the English naturalist William John Swainson in 1827 with the Cape longclaw as the type species.
+The species is now placed in the genus Macronyx that was introduced by the English naturalist William Swainson in 1827 with the Cape longclaw as the type species.